lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 > If you are interested in learning more about ASP.NET Core module, you might review its code base on GitHub under `dotnet/aspnetcore` repository.
 Methods like [`UseIISIntegration`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.hosting.webhostbuilderiisextensions.useiisintegration) or`UseIIS` are also important.

-## Conclusion

-HttpPlatformHandler is still fully supported by Microsoft, and has been upgraded to support all latest Windows releases.
+So, HttpPlatformHandler is still fully supported by Microsoft, and its latest release v1.2 from 2015 supports all latest Windows releases.
 If you are hosting Python/Ruby/Go/Java/Node.js applications on IIS, give it a try and feel how simple it is to set up everything around it.

+## HttpPlatformHandler v2.0 by LeXtudio Inc.

+LeXtudio Inc. just released a new product, HttpPlatformHandler v2, which is a a drop-in replacement for Microsoft HttpPlatformHandler v1.2.
+You are welcome to give it a try.

+This post talks about why we build it and how we build it.
+You can find more details in [this post]({% post_url 2024/2024-4-8-httpplatformhandler-v2 %}).

 ## Side Notes